conan-io/docs/reference/commands/consumer/search.rst

     $ conan search Boost/1.60.0@lasote/stable -q "(arch=x86_64 OR arch=ARM) AND (build_type=Release OR os=Windows)"

-If you specify a query filter for a setting and the package recipe is not restricted by this setting, Conan won't find the packages. e.j:
+If you specify a query filter for a setting and the package recipe is not restricted by this setting, Conan won't find the packages. e.g:

 .. code-block:: python